princessmaximacenter/cromwell/docs/cromwell_features/HogFactors.md

 - Cromwell knows about 220,000 jobs that could be started
 - Cromwell has an overall limit of 100,000
 - Cromwell is running 8,000 jobs in two hog groups.

-- Not so great - perhaps we should have set the hog factor lower...?
+In other words, not so great - perhaps we should have set the hog factor lower...?

 #####But wait, more workflows appear...